NervanaSystems/ngraph-python/doc/source/tensorflow.rst

     x_ng, t_ng, cost_ng, init_op_ng = importer.get_op_handle([x, t, cost, init])

-TensorFlow nodes are converted to an ngraph ops.
+TensorFlow nodes are converted to ngraph ops.
 In order to evaluate a TensorFlow node, we need to get its corresponding ngraph node using ``TFImporter.get_op_handle()``.